-However, carbon isn’t the only option – aluminium has its merits – bringing with it a lively ride feel and resilience that will be a comfort for those looking to race crits where robustness might well trump weight concerns.
+The majority of riders selecting a bike at this price point are looking for carbon as their chosen frame material.
+But don’t discount aluminum, for it too has its merits, offering a lively feel and resilience that will be a comfort for those looking to race criteriums where robustness could well trump weight concerns.

 Looking for something else?
 Check out:

-Here’s our pick of the best road bikes under £2000 for 2020
+Here’s our pick of the best road bikes under £2000 / $2500 for 2021

 With each product is a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.